DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-10/electronic-sound-production/_index.md

 ![](whitenoise.jpg)

 {{% note %}}

-An important source for timbre is noise.
-It is often used for percussive synthesis.
-When filtered it can also be used for wind sounds and rising effects in EDM.
+### Importance of Noise in Timbre

+- **Significance**
+  - Noise serves as a crucial element for creating timbre in synthesized sounds.

+### Applications of Noise

+- **Percussive Synthesis**
+  - Commonly used to generate percussive sounds like cymbals, snare drums, etc.

+- **Filtered Noise**
+  - When noise is filtered, it can emulate natural sounds like wind.

+- **Electronic Dance Music (EDM)**
+  - Used for creating rising effects or sweeps that are common in EDM tracks.

 {{%/ note %}}

 ---